 A: Yes.
 OSHA violations can be an important part of a workers’ compensation claim.
 It is important to show, however, that your employer’s OSHA violation created the condition in your workplace that leads to your injury.
 If the OSHA violation is unrelated to your injury, it will not support your claim.
 As an experienced construction accident attorney in Decatur, Georgia, Andrew Lynch can help you review and understand the evidence regarding the OSHA violation to see how it may affect your claim.

 There are many twists and turns that can make pursuing a workers’ compensation or civil court lawsuit for your construction accident complicated.
 If you are dealing with the stress from injury on top of trying to manage your claim, you may find getting compensation overwhelming.
 Do not let that feeling stop you from getting the compensation you deserve.
-If you were injured at a construction site, call the construction accident attorney Decatur, GA trusts, The Lynch Law Group.
+If you were injured at a construction site, call the construction accident attorney Decatur, GA trusts, The Law Offices Of Andrew Lynch.

 “Andrew and the staff helped throughout the process closing my case in everyday.
 Answered all my questions and solved all of my issues with professionalism.
 Will definitely retain again the future if needed.”